pkarsy/AutomaticSchoolBellTimer/README.md

 ```berry
 load('timetable')
 ```
 You will see the timetable starting, using some defaults.

-To be started on every boot, it needs to be in "autoexec.be"
+## step 6.
+Load the scripts automativally on boot

 tools → Manage filesystem
-Edit "autoexec.be" **(the white icon with the pencil)** if the file exists, otherwise create it ypurself.
+Edit "autoexec.be" **(the white icon with the pencil)** if the file exists, otherwise create it yourself.

 Append the lines.
 ```berry